ur369eth/ur369.eth/README.md

 **_Description:_** urTokens can be transfered if-and-only-if the user enters their respective Sign Key.

-Unprotecting native is claiming the tokens from the ur369 smart contract to receive the native tokens back into the user's wallet.
+Unprotecting native tokens is claiming (withdrawing) the tokens from the ur369 smart contract to receive the native tokens back into the user's wallet.
 This operation is executed by burning urTokens and automatically receiving native tokens at 1:1 ratio back into the user's wallet.

 The ur369.eth protocol does not charge a fee for this operation, only the gas fee must be paid by the user to validators of the respective chain.